moshahin1/monsterborg/README.md

 A message will occur where you enter the linear and angular velocity of the monsterborg.
 Press `ENTER` to publish the message.
 However, due to the nature of the package used that implements 4WD differential control, I advise to generate your own python file and publish the commands in a `while` loop to constantly publish messages to the topic.

+This project was conducted on ROS Melodic and Ubuntu 18.04 LTS.
+The tutorials I have taken are from TheConstruct more specifically the courses taken were 'ROS for Beginners' and 'ROS Navigation in 5 Days' (https://www.theconstructsim.com/).